 Energy Efficiency:

-Subsidies and Tax Advantages:
+Subsidies and Tax Benefits:

 Maintenance Costs:

 It is important to conduct a thorough cost-benefit analysis based on local conditions, energy prices, and available subsidies to determine which option is more cost-effective in the long term.
-In some cases, using a heat pump can be more sustainable, even if the initial investment costs are higher.
+In some cases, using a heat pump may be more sustainable, even if the initial investment costs are higher.

 Ole Diepstraten